tmoer/tmoer.github.io/about.md

 permalink: /about/
 ---

+As you see, my blogging never really took off.
+I hope to return here some day.

-I am a PhD student at Delft University of Technology, The Netherlands.
+I am currently an Assistant Professor at Leiden University, The Netherlands.

 ### More Information

 [http://thomasmoerland.nl](http://thomasmoerland.nl)

-### Contact me
-T.M.Moerland(at)tudelft.nl